nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * Helps the clinic doctor to keep track of his appointments
 * For those proficient in typing, ease management of assets

-### Introduction to DG
-The purpose of this DG is to serve as a place for future designers to familarise themself with the product.
-Included below are user stories that show the importance of the features added.
-Also included are use cases and non functional requirements.
-We have also included a guide to manual testing but designers are encouraged to test further.

 ### User stories